About Us

 Johan

-Johan Hoyos (he/him) is our web architect and manager of both the digital curriculum platform and our public-facing website.
+Johan Hoyos (he/him) is our web architect and manager of the digital curriculum platform which educators tell us is "light years ahead of anything else out there."
 He is one of the first members of our team and has woven years of feedback into the features and functionality of our curriculum platform to provide the most intuitive, high-quality experience for teachers and students alike.
 Johan is also meeting the needs of staff with streamlined and efficient tools to manage school accounts and communications with partner schools.